 You may already be aware of the need to provide an annual US income tax return, regardless of your domicile or residence.
-Be warned, the United States Treasury is actively documenting and pursuing US citizens and American expats in Australia, US alien-residents residing abroad for any outstanding tax liabilities.
-Agreements with foreign governments are being struck and the choice, even for citizens and long term ex-pats, to ignore US requirements is no longer an option.
+Be warned, the United States Treasury is actively documenting and pursuing US citizens and American expats in Australia, and US alien-residents residing abroad, for any outstanding tax liabilities.
+Agreements with foreign governments are being struck and the choice to ignore US requirements, even for citizens and long term expats, is no longer an option.

 If you have not filed your US tax returns or complied with your reporting requirements, we can assist.

-The answers to these questions depend on your individual circumstances and is why product based financial advice provided by many large institutions may prove costly.
+The solutions to these issues depend on your individual circumstances, which is why-product based financial advice provided by many large institutions may prove costly.

 Other legislative issues:

-- US citizens will be required to file annual bank account details for all bank accounts held outside the US where the total funds combined together exceeds $10,000.
+- US citizens are required to file annual bank account details for all bank accounts held outside the US where the total funds combined together exceeds $10,000.
 This includes superannuation balances.

-On your death you may lose a significant portion your assets to U.S. Federal Estate Tax unless those assets are adequatley protected
+On your death, you may lose a significant portion of your assets to US Federal Estate Tax unless those assets are adequately protected.

 US Citizens and SMSFs – the complexities of income tax and superannuation reporting